Gemini 2.5 Introduces Multi-Speaker Text-to-Speech (TTS), Available for Free

-You might not know, but Google's Gemini 2.5 has added a very practical feature – multi-speaker text-to-speech!
-It's available for free on Google AI Studio.
-This functionality is implemented through the gemini-2.5-flash-preview-tts
+Google's Gemini 2.5 has a new and incredibly useful feature: multi-speaker text-to-speech!
+You can use it for free on Google AI Studio.
+This capability is driven by the gemini-2.5-flash-preview-tts

 and gemini-2.5-pro-preview-tts